Awashcard0/Awashcard0/README.md

 - 👋 Hi, I’m @Awashcard0
 - 👀 I’m interested in html and javaScript
-- 🌱 I’m currently learning stuff
+- 🌱 I’m currently learning python or java
 - 💞️ I’m looking to collaborate on stuff and things
 - 📫 How to reach me on discord: [Awashcard0#0001](https://discord.com/users/598999688103985223)